 This article first appeared in Christian Research Journal, volume 27, number 03 (2004).
 For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org/christian-research-journal/

-Millions of people view pornographic magazines, videotapes, DVDs, and Web sites each month.
+Millions of people view pornographic magazines, DVDs, and Web sites each month.
 What appears to be a secular problem, however, is also prevalent among Christians.
-Because pornography has a dependency that weakens the individual; it causes a disruption of the “one-flesh” union that weakens marriages; and it results in a distortion in thinking that weakens the ability to relate and function.
+Because pornography has seduced a large number of Christians, it has impacted the church in three destructive ways: it creates a dependency that weakens the individual; it causes a disruption of the “one-flesh” union that weakens marriages; and it results in a distortion in thinking that weakens the ability to relate and function.

 “The light of the body is they eye: if therefore thine eye be single, thy whole body shall be full of light.
 But if thine eye be evil, thy whole body shall be full of darkness.
 If therefore the light that is in thee be darkness, how great is that darkness!”
 (Matt.
 6:22-23)1